 Since the announcement of the COVID-19 pandemic and beginning as of March 13, 2020, CMS has issued numerous temporary regulatory waivers and new rules to assist health care providers, including SNFs, respond to the COVID-19 pandemic.
 These include waiving the SNF 3-day qualifying inpatient hospital stay requirement, flexibility in calculating a new Medicare benefit period, waiving timing for completing functional assessments, waiving requirements for health care professional licensure, survey and certification, provider enrollment, and reimbursement for services performed by telehealth, among many others.
 CMS also announced a temporary expansion of its Accelerated and Advance Payment Program, which granted providers the ability to request accelerated or advance Medicare Part A payments and up to one year to make repayments.
 In addition, CMS enhanced requirements for nursing facilities to report COVID-19 infections to local, state and federal authorities.
-On February 9, 2023, HHS Secretary Becerra announced that, effective February 11, 2023, he was renewing the declared public health emergency for an additional 90-day period, and that HHS was planning for this to be the final renewal of the declared public health emergency, which would end on May 11, 2023.
-Separate from the declared public health emergency, on April 10, 2023, President Biden signed into law H.J.
+On April 10, 2023, President Biden signed into law H.J.
 Res.
-7, which terminates the national emergency related to the COVID-19 pandemic.
+7, which terminated the national emergency related to the COVID-19 pandemic.
+Separately, the declared public health emergency expired at the end of the day on May 11, 2023.